learn-co-students/partial-derivatives-lab-data-science-intro-000/README.md

 ### Breaking down multivariable functions

-In our explanation of derivatives, we discussed how taking the derivative of multivariable functions is similar to taking the derivatives of a single variable function like $f(x)$.
+In our explanation of derivatives, we discussed how taking the derivative of multivariable functions is similar to taking the derivatives of single variable functions like $f(x)$.
 In the first section we'll work up to taking the partial derivative of the multilinear function $ f(x,y) = 3xy $.
 Here's what the function looks like in a 3d graph.

 ![](./3xy.png)